 Other details that must be included in the reference list are:

 - the interview’s title in italics followed by the name of the interviewer

 - the medium of the interview (e.g. transcript)

 To help you understand the guidelines that have been mentioned, here is a short example that has been transcribed.
 In this interview, the interviewer, Ben, interviews a musician, Philip.

 The clean verbatim format has been used and regular timestamps have been included too.

 [00:00] Ben: So, let’s go right into it and tell me how did you start as a musician?

 Philip: That has been something that I was always fascinated by already as a kid.

-Technically, I would suppose I started by learning the trumpet at the age of nine, forcefully somewhat, and I didn’t like it, but I always appreciated how music was put together.
+Technically, I would suppose I started by learning the trumpet at the age of nine, forcefully somewhat.
+And I didn’t like it, but I always appreciated how music was put together.

-[00:30] So, I spent then just a lot of time doing research and experimentation and just finding my way.
+[00:30] So, I spent than just a lot of time doing research and experimentation and just finding my way.
 It was kind of a passion that it got me deeper and deeper into it, just by chance.
 So, yeah that’s kind of the start of that.